anushka-shirke/Bank-Marketing-Campaign-Analysis/README.md

  -euribor3m:  3-month Euribor rate (daily)

- -nr_employed:  Numberofemployees(related to employment rate)
+ -nr_employed:  Number of employees(related to employment rate)

- -y:  Didtheclient subscribe to a term deposit? (yes or no)
+ -y:  Did the client subscribe to a term deposit? (yes or no)